 They’re just not cost-efficient.
-If we observed them in a vacuum, they’d be very good, but there are simply many overall better headphones to be had for $300 and also headphones that are almost just as good for much cheaper.
+If we observed them in a vacuum, they’d be very good, but there are simply many overall better headphones or even headphones that are almost just as good for much cheaper.

 We can’t say in good conscience to give them a pass, as there’s nothing wrong with them aside from some comfort issues, but if you’re going to buy them, find them at a discount because you could get so much more for $300.